Top 3 Ethical Elephant Sanctuaries in Chiang Mai

 What makes an elephant sanctuary?

 The bottom line is the respect with which the animals are treated.
-At a real elephant sanctuary, nobody rides the elephants and the elephants are not forcebly made to do anything.
+At a real elephant sanctuary, nobody rides the elephants and the elephants are not forcibly made to do anything.
 They have freedom to move around and have plenty of room to do so.
-The elephants are cared for, and receive adequate medical treatment when they develop a health problem.
-Of course, there is no prodding, hitting or chaining up of the elephants.
+The elephants are cared for and receive adequate medical treatment when they develop a health problem.
+Of course, there is no prodding, use of hooks or hitting the elephants.
+The Mahout is the traditional elephant trainer: mahout means elephant 'rider' or 'keeper'; but in sanctuaries the meaning of 'caretaker'; is more appropriate.
+Read more about the role of the elephant in traditional Thai culture HERE.

 #3: Happy Elephant Home

 Offering half day and full day programs, tours at this sanctuary offer a mud-bath with the elephants, which protects their skin against the sun.
 In the afternoon, you accompany them on a trek to the river through a beautiful valley.
-At the river, the animals love to take a swim and play in the water, and you can join them of course.
-Other activities include lessons on elephant behavior and health, making elephant medicine (such as large tamarind balls with herbs in them to help their digestion) and collecting sugar cane and corn, otherwise known as elephant candy (they love it!).
+At the river, the animals love to take a swim and play in the water.
+You can join them of course!
+Other activities include lessons on elephant behavior and health and making elephant medicine.
+Medicine such as tamarind balls with herbs in them help their digestion.
+You also go collect sugar-cane and corn, otherwise known as elephant candy (they love it!).

-One of the perks of Happy Elephant Home is its a lovely farmhouse that has a swimming pool, so that you can take a refreshing dive during your visit.
+One of the perks of Happy Elephant Home is it’s a lovely farmhouse that has a swimming pool, so that you can take a refreshing dive during your visit.
+Happy Elephant Home also stands out because it has a real volunteer program.
+The minimum stay to really work at the sanctuary is five days.

 Where: Mae Taeng Valley